spidermunkey/icons/README.md

-pet project for managing svg files all inside of web ui. persisted changes in mongo db for use will multiple workspaces.
+pet project for managing svg files all inside of web ui. persisted changes in mongo db for use with multiple workspaces.

 it's messy (first real project)